EMBL-EBI-TSI/aap-client-java/README.md

 Use the provided classes to secure your API: more to come on this section soon!

+### Configure which AAP environment to talk to

+By default, the client uses our 'explore' environment, which we use as a sandbox for other parties integrating with us.
+To switch to another environment (for example, production):
+  - Download the certificate from the environment: https://api.aai.ebi.ac.uk/meta/public.der, and bundle that in your resources
+  - Add the following properties (for ex, in your main application.properties):
+    * `aap.domains.url` to https://api.aai.ebi.ac.uk
+    * `jwt.certificate` to the path/to/the/public/certificate.der

 ### Prerequisites

 We are using this library with a few spring-boot applications, and anything with spring-security/spring-web